-- Install and ground the unit in accordance with instruction manual. - Do not touch live electrical parts or electrodes with bare skin, wet gloves or wet clothing. - Insulate yourself from work and ground. - Ensure your working position is safe
+- Install and ground the unit in accordance with instruction manual. - Do not touch live electrical parts or electrodes with bare skin, wet gloves, or wet clothing. - Insulate yourself from work and ground. - · Ensure your working position is safe

-ELECTRIC AND MAGNETIC FIELDS - Can be dangerous to health
+ELECTRIC AND MAGNETIC FIELDS - Pose health risks

-- Welders having pacemakers should consult their physician before welding.
+- Welders with pacemakers fitted should consult their doctor before welding.
 EMF may interfere with some pacemakers. - Exposure to EMF may have other health effects which are unknown. - Welders should use the following procedures to minimize exposure to EMF: - Route the electrode and work cables together on the same side of your body.
 Secure them with tape when possible.
 Do not place your body between the torch and work cables.
 Never coil the torch or work cable around your body.
-Keep welding power source and cables as far away from your body as possible. - Connect the work cable to the workpiece as close as possible to the area being welded.
+Keep the welding power source and cables as far away from your body as possible. - Connect the work cable to the workpiece as close as possible to the area being welded.

-FUMES AND GASES - Can be dangerous to health
+FUMES AND GASES - Can be dangerous to your health